-In most cases it is recommended that individuals not study more than 6 hours daily.
-Also, if you are planning to study multiple days a week, in smaller chunks, be sure to give yourself at least one day off.
-Another item to consider is how much time you will a lot to certain topics to ensure all the material is covered.
+In most cases, it is recommended that individuals not study more than 6 hours daily.
+If you are planning to study multiple days a week, in smaller chunks, be sure to give yourself at least one day off.
+Another item to consider is how much time you will spend on certain topics to ensure all the material is covered.
 Try assigning a different topic each week and then circling back to review a few weeks later.
-This will allow you build on and retain knowledge efficiently.
+This will allow you to build on and retain knowledge efficiently.

-Once you have determined a practice schedule has been set it is important to stick to it early on.
+Once you have determined a practice schedule has been set, it is important to stick to it early on.
 The more days you take off this schedule in the beginning, the more work you will have down the road.
-Also, if you stick to the schedule early on, studying will become a habit and even part of your routine.
+If you stick to the schedule early on, studying will become a habit and even part of your routine.

 Sometimes it can be beneficial to study with a friend or group.
-If this is something you plan on doing be sure that your time is still spent well, as it can be easy to get off task.
-Additionally, it can also be easy to focus on the success or knowledge of another person rather than yourself.
+If this is something you plan on doing, be sure that your time is still spent well, as it can be easy to get off task.
+Additionally, it can also be easy to focus on another person’s success or knowledge rather than yourself.
 Be sure to take turns asking each other questions to ensure both parties are equally prepared for the exam.

 Students who have successfully passed the USMLE generally utilize multiple resources to help them prepare.
 In addition to thoroughly studying notes and materials addressed during their formal medical education, many choose to invest in Q-Banks through Kaplan, UWorld, and other providers.

-Some students might take advantage of the fact that the USMLE allows individuals to reschedule their test, if it is done at least 31 days prior to the testing date.
+Some students might take advantage of the fact that the USMLE allows individuals to reschedule their test if done at least 31 days before the testing date.
 In most cases, putting off the test puts off studying.

-When you pick a testing date be sure to stick to it.
+When you pick a testing date, be sure to stick to it.
 This will encourage you to prepare early and sufficiently for the exam.
-In most cases, students who put of the test said the cramming they did during that time probably had little effect on their success or failure with the exam.
+In most cases, students who put off the test said the cramming they did during that time probably had little effect on their success or failure with the exam.